-Lake Rotokakahi has undergone one of the largest declines in lake condition as indicated by LakeSPI for any of the 12 lakes over the long-term (Figure 17), but most of this change took place prior to 2005.
-The LakeSPI Index has shown a reduction of 21% from 1988 to 2012, whilst the Native Condition Index has also declined by 35% largely due to a decline in charophyte meadows.
-This has occurred even though there has been no new invasive species recorded in this lake, although invasive impact of elodea slightly increased due to its greater occupancy of the vegetation with the decline of charophyte meadows.
+Lake Rotokakahi has undergone one of the largest declines in lake condition as indicated by LakeSPI for any of the 12 lakes over the long-term (Figure 18), with most change taking place prior to 2005.
+The LakeSPI Index has reduced from 52% in 1988 to only 26% in 2014, whilst the Native Condition Index has also declined significantly largely due to a decline in charophyte meadows over this longer-term time frame.
+This has occurred even though there has been no new invasive species recorded in this lake.
+Elodea canadensis remains the only invasive species present and dominates the remaining native vegetation down to a maximum depth of 8.6 m.
+Small increases in the Invasive Impact scores since 2005 reflect a greater occupancy of the vegetation by elodea as remaining native charophyte meadows have declined.

-The declining condition of Lake Rotokakahi, is not due to invasive weeds, but rather a decline in native condition presumably due to a change in water quality.
-Additional observations support this in Lake Rotokakahi, with filamentous algae prevalent on submerged vegetation and blue-green algal mats often covering sediments beyond the maximum depth of plant growth.
+Overall LakeSPI results for Lake Rotokakahi show that declining condition is not due to invasive weeds, but rather due to a decline in native condition presumably driven by water quality.
+Additional observations support this conclusion, with filamentous algae prevalent on submerged vegetation and blue-green algal mats often covering sediments beyond the maximum depth of plant growth.
 These are indicators of enrichment.
 Nutrient inputs are likely to be entering this lake from the predominantly farmland catchment as well as from sediment nutrient release during summer stratification.
 Recent deforestation in the catchment may also be a contributing factor.
-A decline in oxygen content in deeper water was noted by David Hamilton in 2010 (Waikato University pers comm.), which is consistent with hypolimnetic nutrient enrichment taking place.

 Lake Rotokakahi, together with Lake Okaro, are the only Rotorua Lakes to remain relatively free of the more invasive weed species.